 How they work:

-Price extensions give visitor more chance to click, but you won’t get charged for more than two clicks per impression.
+Price extensions give visitors more chances to click, but you won’t get charged for more than two clicks per impression.
 Besides, if somebody hurriedly clicks on more than one link while seeing an ad, this may catch as an invalid click so that you won’t be charged for the second click.

-These are the few reasons to consider of adding price extensions to your ads:
+These are a few reasons to consider adding price extensions to your ads:

 - Price extensions showcase your business’s offerings in an interactive format user can scroll through.